fvnilo/devops-culture-and-mindset/module-1-devops-concepts/05-a3-problem-solving-framework.md

 Update "standard work" based on steps taken.

-_Example_: Automated test scripts are checked in into a library and become part of the standard QA process.
+_Example_: Automated test scripts are checked in into a library and become part of the standard QA process